-The "pay-for-performance" system is incorrectly named, because it does not guarantee pay for performance, but rather opens the door to favoritism.
-Even where managers might use the principles of this system to successfully identify outstanding performers, there is never any guarantee that sufficient funds will be available to reward those employees accordingly.
+2. Other aspects of NSPS are also objectionable.
+The "pay-for-performance" system is incorrectly named, because it does not guarantee pay for performance, but encourages favoritism.
+Even in situations where managers use the system to successfully identify outstanding performers, there is never any guarantee that sufficient funds will be available to reward those employees accordingly.
 Without guaranteed and predictable funds, the system is not an incentive toward outstanding performance.